university-of-york/research-it-documentation/docs/source/quickstart.rst

 ==========

 .. note::
-    Please ensure you are on the campus network or :ref:`connected to the university VPN <connecting-off-campus>`
+    Please ensure you are on the campus network or :ref:`connected to the university VPN <connecting-off-campus>`.
+If you haven't already please :ref:`create an account <creating-an-account>`.

-Log In To Viking
+Log in to Viking
 ----------------

 .. code-block:: console